 - Be strategic in the tasks you delegate to summer interns.
 While some agency new business activities may be appropriate for an intern, many are not.
 For example, interns should not be doing direct outreach to executives at your prospective client companies.
 Instead, task them with research and other behind-the-scenes work to support lead generation efforts conducted by more seasoned team members.

 - Do you have new business professionals on staff at your agency?
 People in new business roles at agencies face unique challenges, which is why they tend not to last very long in them.
 It doesn’t have to be that way.
-Summer presents a good opportunity to revisit your agency new business hiring process, compensation structure, onboarding, and oversight.
+Summer presents an opportunity to revisit your agency new business hiring process, compensation structure, onboarding, and oversight.

 - Whether or not you have an in-house agency new business team, outsourcing can help you reach your agency revenue growth goals faster.
 Learn how to determine if its a good time for your agency to explore outsourced new business support.